gravitational/teleport/rfd/0191-workload-id-config-ux.md

 ### Templating

-Certain fields, such as `spec.spiffe.id`, will support templating using a set of attributes related to the Bot's Join, the Bot resource itself and any workload attestation that has been completed by the `tbot` agent.
+Certain fields, such as `spec.spiffe.id`, will support templating using a set of attributes from the attestation during Bot's Join, the Bot resource itself and any workload attestation that has been completed by the `tbot` agent.

+To use templating, the name of an attribute is enclosed between `{{` and `}}`.

 For example: